DSimonne/gwaihir/README.md

 * `pip install pynx-devel-nightly.tar.bz2[cuda,gui,mpi]`                        # Install avec les extras cuda, mpi, cdi
 * cite `PyNX: high-performance computing toolkit for coherent X-ray imaging based on operators is out: J. Appl.
 Cryst.
 53 (2020), 1404`, also available as `arXiv:2008.11511`

-Please use the commit from the date: Wednesday, August 18, 17:36:37, 2021 +0200, commit number: `2c822d3f`

 ## Install bcdi
 * Send a thank you email to Jerome Carnis =D
 * `cd /Packages`
 * `git clone https://github.com/carnisj/bcdi.git`
 * `cd bcdi`

-For now it is mandatory to use the version 0.1.5 of bcdi

-To do so create a new branch based on the v0.1.5 version:
-* `git checkout tags/v0.1.5 -b gui_stable_tag`
 * `source_p9`
 * `pip install .`
 * cite `DOI: 10.5281/zenodo.3257616`